Living as Expat in Erbil · Kurdistan: A Complete Overview

-Living as an expat in Erbil, in Iraqi Kurdistan, is a unique adventure.
-The city is a safe place with a mix of modern, new, fancy buildings, cars, and very ancient ones.
+The city is a unique place with low crime, culturally rich and a mix of modern, buildings, and very ancient ones.

 Living in Erbil